CiscoDevNet/finesse-sample-code/ExternalRestApiSampleGadget/README.md

 Documentation for the Finesse REST API can be found in the [Finesse Developer Guide](https://developer.cisco.com/docs/finesse/#!rest-api-dev-guide).

 ##### Finesse JavaScript Library
-Documentation Finesse JavaScript library can be found on [DevNet](https://developer.cisco.com/docs/finesse/#!javascript-library) and is also located on the Finesse server at the following URL: http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/doc/index.html
+Documentation for the Finesse JavaScript library can be found on [DevNet](https://developer.cisco.com/docs/finesse/#!javascript-library) and is also located on the Finesse server at the following URL: http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/doc/index.html

 - You can access the JavaScript library at the following URL (starting Finesse 10.6(1)): http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/finesse.js.